 Finally, very recent fMRI research has uncovered a cortical-striatal brain network that is involved when listeners try to distinguish deepfake from real speaker identities [7].
 Such research is relevant also because the accelerating spread of misinformation via social media is now considered a major problem which compromises societal cohesion [69,115].
 While large-scale misinformation is still mostly text-based as of today, next-generation deepfakes likely will be even more efficient vehicles of misinformation.
 This is because they efficiently instrumentalize person-related trust via high-level perceptual deception.
-On that perspective, better understanding of characteristics of “successful” vocal deepfakes and their processing in the brain may be one important component for strengthening human resilience to fake information of the future.
+From that perspective, better understanding of characteristics of “successful” vocal deepfakes and their processing in the brain may be one important component for strengthening human resilience to fake information of the future.

 Concluding remarks

 Naturalness in voices is a highly intuitive concept, but one that is scientifically underspecified and far from systematically understood, despite considerable research efforts.
 To address this, we propose a conceptual framework for voice naturalness.
 Our taxonomy, comprised of deviation-based naturalness and human-likeness-based naturalness, is rooted in voice perception theory, and is inspired by interdisciplinary empirical findings.
 The new framework offers the flexibility that is necessary to be applicable across diverse empirical designs, while at the same time promoting comparability across research domains.
 We complement this conceptual groundwork with several practical recommendations to bridge previously unconnected approaches and better integrate this highly interdisciplinary field.
-We hope to provide a foundation for conjoined efforts towards more systematic future research on numerous outstanding questions on voice naturalness.
+We hope to provide a foundation for conjoined efforts towards more systematic future research on numerous open questions on voice naturalness (see Outstanding questions).
 While we here focus on voices, we ultimately opt for a multisensory perspective on naturalness research.
 In a world that is increasingly dominated by digitally synthesized agents, it seems important to identify the multifaceted determinants for human perception of naturalness in social stimuli.

 Figure Legends

-Figure 1
+Figure 1.
 Terminology and interconnectivity of voice naturalness research

-Note.
 A) Word cloud depicting synonyms and closely related concepts from 72 publications that target naturalness in voices (for details, see Box 1).
-Word size represents number of occurences.
+Word size represents number of occurrences.
 B) A similar word cloud but generated by ChatGPT (https://chatgpt.com/?oai, 29.04.2024), when prompted to generate 10 synonyms each for pathological, synthetic/manipulated, and healthy voices, together with relative occurrence frequency.
 The full prompt, the generated response, and a reflection on its strengths and limitations are accessible on OSF.
 C) A bibliographic network visualization using VOSviewer [68], covering publications related to voice naturalness across different domains and 10 basic voice theory papers.
 Each colored dot represents a publication and grey links represent citations.
 Size of the dots indicate the number of links to other publications.
 Clustering (depicted by different dot colors) is performed automatically in VOSviewer.
 Closer inspection reveals that green refers to basic voice theory papers, red corresponds predominantly to papers on pathological voices and blue refers to synthetized/manipulated voices.
 A full documentation and an interactive version of the bibliographic network can be found on OSF.

-Figure 2
+Figure 2.
 A conceptual framework for the definition of voice naturalness